Taxes on Inherited Trusts

 When you sell assets that you inherit and you make profit, you'll pay capital gains taxes as well.
 However, the capital gains taxes get calculated relative to the profit between the selling price and the value at which you inherited the property.

 When you inherit from an irrevocable trust, the rules are different.
 The IRS treats property in an irrevocable trust as being completely separate from the estate of the decedent.
-As such, anything you inherit from the trust won't be subject to estate or gift taxes.
-You will have to pay income tax or capital gains tax on your profits from the assets you receive once you get them, though.
+As a result, anything you inherit from the trust won't be subject to estate or gift taxes.
+You will, however, have to pay income tax or capital gains tax on your profits from the assets you receive once you get them, though.

 Properties held in a living trust are subject to both the gift and estate taxes.
 The annual gift exclusion for tax years 2018 and 2019 has been set at $15,000, while the exclusion for an estate is $11,400,00, up from $11,180,000 for 2018 You can transfer this amount to your beneficiaries tax-free.

 This information will be helpful to you in your personal estate tax planning.
 It may be possible to gift some of your property during your lifetime and pass it on to those you choose after you pass on completely tax free.

 Steve Lander has been a writer since 1996, with experience in the fields of financial services, real estate and technology.
 His work has appeared in trade publications such as the "Minnesota Real Estate Journal" and "Minnesota Multi-Housing Association Advocate."
 Lander holds a Bachelor of Arts in political science from Columbia University.